National Arbor Day April 29, 2016

 Orange Day-lily Donations at the 2016 Plant Sale

 Last year was a great success again we had great plant donations and our dig teams were busy digging for almost 3 weeks prior to sale.
 Green Scene would like to Thank all of you who donate and have donated plants to our sale every year.
 For the past 39 years our dig teams have dug and divided all kinds of perennials.
 In the past few years we found it necessary to put many last minute request for dig teams on a waiting list and for that reason we have made a decision in 2013 that the dig teams will not be able to include the digging, dividing and picking up of orange day-lilies.
-Orange Day-lilies consume alot of time from the dig team volunteers, this year as in the past couple of years we have had to compost quite a large number as we weren't even able to give the remaining plants away free.
+Orange Day-lilies consume alot of time from the dig team volunteers, this year as in the past few of years we have had to compost quite a large number as we weren't even able to give the remaining plants away free.
 We will still accept orange day-lilies as a donations at the building the week of the sale along with the donations of all other plants.
 We will still continue to dig, divide and pick up all other perennials as time allows during the week of set up for the sale.
 Thank you again for your endless support and your wonderful donations.

 This years Plant Sale is scheduled for:

 Saturday- Sale for the General Public no admission fee is May 14, 2016 9:00 a.m. to 12 pm or whenever the plants sell out!
 So come early so you don't miss out on all the good deals.

 All at the National Cattle Congress, Waterloo, Iowa